spapicchio/spapicchio.github.io/content/teaching/_index.md

 I am co-supervising the activities of two PhD students at Politecnico di Torino (main advisor: Elena Baralis):

 - **Alkis Koudounas**.
 He is a second-year Ph.D student.
 His current research focuses on spoken language understanding, speech processing and explainable AI.
 He is involve in  a joint project with Amazon Alexa AI.
-His interest also lies in the development ofresources for under-represented languages.
-Heserves as Italian Language Ambassador for the AYA Cohere4AI project.
+His interest also lies in the development of resources for under-represented languages.
+He serves as Italian Language Ambassador for the AYA Cohere4AI project.

 - Eleonora Poeta.
 She is 1rst year PhD student working on Trustworthy AI, with a focus on Explainable AI and Safety.